-96 Sanchez-Triana, E. (2023).
+&lt;sup>96 Sanchez-Triana, E. (2023).
 Integrating air quality management and climate Change Mitigation: Achieving Ambitious Climate Action by Cleaning the Air We Breathe.
-World Bank Group and Korea Greengrowth Trust Fund. https://documents1.worldbank.org/curated/en/099033123181574723/pdf/P17078405f2576003080b0095b8cda440ee.pdf 97 UNEP and One Planet.
-(2023).
-Exploring "aspirational consumption" to drive systemic lifestyle changes.
+World Bank Group and Korea Greengrowth Trust Fund. https://documents1.worldbank.org/curated/ en/099033123181574723/pdf/P17078405f2576003080b0095b8cda440ee.pdf

-pollution-free planet.
+39. Objective 9.
+Raise global awareness about adverse impacts of pollution and the role of consumers in driving sustainable consumption and production, so as to inform and inspire action.
+In terms of sustainability, consumption can be categorized into three types: Underconsumption - does not meet basic human needs; overconsumption - perceived as wasteful with deep-rooted inequity; and aspirational consumption - seen as "meaningful, productive and fulfilling".
+By steering policies and behaviours towards aspirational consumption, the latter has the potential to be an instrument of positive shift towards a pollutionfree planet.
 All parts of society have a role to play in encouraging more responsible consumption.
 The prevention and reduction of pollution and related risks require changes in collective and individual mindsets, values, and behaviours, alongside changes in policies and regulations.
 With the global web of supply chains connecting demands in one country and affecting resources and lives in another, the importance of responsible and sustainable consumption has never been more urgent.
 Often aspirational messaging and advertising campaigns strengthen value chains that increase pollution, the competition for goods and services and further resource constraints for the poor and marginalized.
 Action led by the youth should be prioritized.
 Engaging youth further as agents of positive change can lead to long-term behavioural changes, build a sense of responsibility, and foster a commitment to reducing pollution.
 The UN System can effectively mobilize diverse stakeholders and resources to take ownership of pollution risks.
 Harnessing the work of existing coalitions and platforms, the UN System can promote global awareness of the importance of increasing resource efficiency and sustainable and responsible consumption and production.

 Outcome 9.1.
 Awareness of the impact of pollution on human rights, health and a healthy environment, food security and nutrition, and the economy is raised through unified messaging and coordinated campaigns.
 The UN System can deliver unified communication campaigns to raise awareness on pollution in all its forms and on the negative impacts on human health, food security and nutrition, the environment and economy.
-Existing global communication and mobilization initiatives - for example, the Decade of Action for the Sustainable Development Goals,98 the United Nations Decade on Ecosystem Restoration,99 the United Nations Decade of Family Farming,100 and the United Nations Decade of Ocean Science for Sustainable Development101; and campaigns related to UN-recognized international day celebrations with a pollution focus102 - should be utilized to strengthen pollution action messaging to drive social, economic and governance transformations.
+Existing global communication and mobilization initiatives - for example, the Decade of Action for the Sustainable Development Goals, the United Nations Decade on Ecosystem Restoration, the United Nations Decade of Family Farming, and the United Nations Decade of Ocean Science for Sustainable Development; and campaigns related to UN-recognized international day celebrations with a pollution focus - should be utilized to strengthen pollution action messaging to drive social, economic and governance transformations.